-Our total cost of revenues increased by 58.7% to RMB6.3 billion (US\$0.9 billion) in 2016 from RMB4.0 billion in 2015.
-This increase primarily resulted from increases in our line-haul transportation cost by RMB1.4 billion (US\$201.5 million), sorting hub operating cost by RMB751.3 million (US\$108.2 million) and cost of accessories by RMB150.2 million (US\$21.6 million), partially offset by a decrease in waybill material cost by RMB51.0 million (US\$7.3 million) as our end customers reduced the use of paper waybills, which are replaced by digital ones.
-RMB1.5 billion (US\$222.7 million) of our cost of revenues in 2016 were attributable to the businesses we acquired on October 31, 2015 and January 1, 2016, whereas RMB230.0 million of our cost of revenues in 2015 were attributable to the businesses we acquired on October 31, 2015.
+Our total cost of revenues increased by 37.3% to RMB8.7 billion in 2017 from RMB6.3 billion in 2016.
+This increase primarily resulted from increases in our line-haul transportation cost by RMB1.1 billion, sorting hub operating cost by RMB507.6 million and cost of accessories by RMB83.5 million, partially offset by a decrease in waybill material cost by RMB86.7 million as our end customers have increased use of digital waybills.
+In addition, RMB260.4 million of total cost of revenues in 2017 was attributable to the COE Business the Company acquired on October 1, 2017.